 If you don’t have access to a dry lot, turnout in early morning hours after warm nights is safest due to lower NSC levels in grasses.

-A grazing muzzle restricts grass intake while allowing horses to express natural foraging behaviours and drink water.
+A grazing muzzle restricts or prevents grass intake while allowing horses to express natural foraging behaviours and drink water.
 Some muzzles attach to a breakaway halter, while others can be worn alone.

 Grazing muzzles also support weight management for easy keepers.
 One study found that pastured ponies wearing grazing muzzles 10 hours daily experienced less weight gain than non-muzzled ponies.

 Good pasture management and grazing practices can also keep pastures healthy for horses.
-Encouraging pastures to remain in the growth phase minimizes the storage of carbohydrates.
+Encouraging pastures to remain in the growth phase minimizes the storage of carbohydrates but increases sugar levels.

 Overgrazing can increase the intake of fructans by forcing horses to consume grass stems closer to the ground, where the plant stores most reserve carbohydrates.

 If possible, rest pastures to promote regrowth when the grass is grazed down to 3 to 4 inches.
 Only allow horses to graze the field again once the grass reaches 6 to 8 inches.

 The safest grass for horses with metabolic issues is when plants have reached their full height and dropped their seed.